 is the creative act of dance making.
 Through participation in the creative process, students of all ages are encouraged to explore their unique voice and develop skills that give form to personal expression.

-Composition (CKC) (Tech 3 – 6 plus enrollment in Modern Technique class)
+Composition & Performance (Tech 3 – 6 plus enrollment in a Technique class)

 Junior Senior Capstone Project (Juniors/Seniors, plus enrollment in at least one technique class)

 Study continues year-round toward the development of a unique performance piece specific to the 2015 Jr/Sr cohort, utilizing group discussions, academic research, journaling, collaborative exploration, and thematic prompts.
-Collaborative, group fundraising events will be scheduled to help cover travel/transportation expenses for performances in regional venues and special events.
+Collaborative, group fundraising events will be scheduled to help cover travel/transportation expenses for performances in regional venues or special events. **As this class develops a concept and performance piece throughout the academic year, students must be enrolled during Fall Semester to participate in Winter Semester.

 Adult Modern $10/drop in